Sotiriou Wilmowski Logo

 In complex truck accident cases, liability may extend beyond the driver and trucking company to involve third parties associated with the operation and maintenance of the vehicle.
 For instance, maintenance contractors responsible for servicing the truck may face liability if their negligence contributes to a mechanical failure.

 Similarly, cargo loaders who improperly load or secure freight could be held accountable if shifting cargo causes the truck to lose control.
 Determining third-party liability requires a comprehensive understanding of the relationships and contractual agreements involved in the trucking operation.
-In these cases, our legal team will meticulously examine documentation and contracts to identify potential sources of liability and pursue appropriate legal action on behalf of the injured parties.
+In these cases, our experienced truck accident lawyer will meticulously examine documentation and contracts to identify potential sources of liability and pursue appropriate legal action on behalf of the injured parties.

-Now that we’ve addressed a few common types of lawsuits surrounding trucking accidents, let’s take a look at a few common causes.
-If you have any questions about these scenarios and how they apply to your specific circumstances, it’s a good idea to reach out to an experienced truck accident injury attorney for guidance.
+Now that we’ve addressed a few common types of lawsuits surrounding trucking accidents in St. Louis, let’s take a look at a few common causes.
+If you have any questions about these scenarios and how they apply to your specific circumstances, it’s a good idea to reach out to an experienced St Louis truck accident attorney for guidance.

 Driver Fatigue